freedombox/FreedomBox/ugly_hacks/santiago/README.rst

 Each node contains two dictionaries/hash-tables listing (1) what they serve and who they serve it to, and (2) what services they use, who from, and where that service is located.

-These are stored in the "Santiago" database, as three individual tables.

 What I Host and Serve
 ~~~~~~~~~~~~~~~~~~~~~